agomezl/tstp2agda/README.md

 ====

-A proof tool for translating TSTP proofs to Agda code.
+A proof tool for translating TSTP proofs to [Agda] code.
 Only [Metis](http://www.gilith.com/software/metis/) proofs for now.
+Supporting metis 2.3 (release 20160714).

 ## Installation